Want to know where the best places are to buy or sell handmade crafts online?

 - Including sites selling crafts, design, textiles, stationery, homewares, giftware, art and fashion accessories; and sites promoting the services of designers, makers, and illustrators.

 Here you will find our favourite places to buy and sell handmade crafts online.

 Many of the online shops you will already know, but we have also included some lovely new and lesser-known gems in here, so check it out and explore.
 Either to sell your own handmade crafts online – maybe to buy some too!

 Promoting or selling your crafts online with an established craft website, online market place or online directory is a fantastic way to increase your profile and generate sales throughout the year.
-You can find here a quick & simple overview of the 5 main options to sell craft & design online.
+You can find a quick & simple overview of the 5 main options for selling craft & design online here.

 Please note that we always suggest that you do your own (thorough) research before you pay any organisation or sign a contract.
 Check if your product would be suitable for these websites, and check if your price point and ideal client visits and buys from the site.
 Make sure you understand the contract and how you can stop the contract if necessary.

 Is your favourite online website not featured?
 Got any specific recommendations, updates or warnings (?) about any of the online places to sell handmade crafts, then do let us know in the comments below.